totem-tech/documentation/crowdsale-docs/crowdsale-details.md

 | Week 4 | 3.125    | 67181                      |
 | Week 5 | 1.563    | 33601                      |

 _The table shows a notional $ contributed.
-However as the Crowdsale accepts only Cryptocurrency the exchange rates will be published 24hrs before and locked for the duration of the Crowdsale._
+However as the Crowdfunding accepts only Cryptocurrency the exchange rates will be published 24hrs before and locked for the duration of the Crowdfunding._

 ## Lock Release Schedule

 All Contributors are subject to a staggered release schedule.
 However, smaller investors are not penalised over larger investors.
-The following table shows how the lock release periods will work, but in short, funds are released following the end of the Crowdsale in three-monthly tranches.
+The following table shows how the lock release periods will work, but in short, funds are released following the end of the Crowdfunding in three-monthly tranches.

 Some points to consider: